Shawn-H-Wang/SEHOTN/README.md

-# SETFN
+# SEHOTN
-Source code of our new work "Self-Expressive Tensor Fusion Network for Hyperspectral Image Super Resolution"
+Source code of our new work "Self-Expressive High-Order Tensor Network for Unsupervised Hyperspectral and Multispectral Images Fusion"